Covid-19 and the Impact on Corporate Governance and Compliance in Colombia

 - New risk assessments should be conducted: if new distribution channels or business opportunities are being pursued, internal risks matrixes should be updated to highlight new risks associated with those changes.

 - Internal training programmes should be updated: it is important to make sure that the risks arising out of the new situations are understood inside the organisation.

-- Anti-money laundering and anti-terrorism financing procedures should be updated to adapt to the new reality of remote working and remote commercial relationships with no interaction.
+- Anti-money laundering and anti-terrorism financing procedures should be updated in line with new regulations and aim to adapt to a new environment in which remote commercial relationships are commonplace.

-The conditions created by the covid-19 crisis may also increase the risk of internal fraud.
-Counter-fraud measures should be adopted, for instance:
+The conditions created by covid-19 also increased the risk of internal fraud.
+Counter-fraud measures should be adopted; for instance:

 - validating that employees can continue to operate remotely with an appropriate level of control;